funilrys/PyFunceble/docs/they-use-it.rst

 They use PyFunceble!
 ====================

-Just a list of tool/repository/code/infrastructure which use or used PyFunceble!
+Just a list of tool/repository/code/infrastructure which uses or used PyFunceble!

 * `.pl-host-file`_
 * `add.2o7Net`_